If you have been thinking about making a guilty plea for a criminal charge the following may be one of the most important things you ever read.

 As an experienced criminal defense attorney, I have found that a careful review of charges will place an accused person in a much better position.
 An attorney who has experience in the criminal justice system will know the routes through the maze of that system.
 That attorney will be able to analyze a case for technical flaws or possible defenses.
 That attorney will be able to tell you whether the prosecutor can prove guilt beyond a reasonable doubt (because you should never have to prove your innocence!)
 Most of all, an experienced attorney will be able to make sure you know ALL of the consequences of a plea, beyond what happens while at court.

-Hiring an attorney does not mean that someone who is accused won’t enter a guilty plea.
+Hiring a DUI Defense Lawyer does not mean that someone who is accused won’t enter a guilty plea.
 Hiring a lawyer who has worked extensively in the criminal justice system, however, means that every option will be explored and that all possible outcomes will be considered.
 Only after an accused person has all of this information should they even consider entering a plea.

 To get help with your criminal case.
 Please Call Us (803) 328-1848, OR Fill in the form below.